 Cut off a 4cm piece of ginger and grate.
-In a large bowl, mix 2 tablespoons of the soy sauce with the honey, orange juice and zest, grated ginger and five spice.
+In a large bowl, mix 2 tbsp soy sauce with the honey, orange juice and zest, grated ginger and Chinese spice.
 Roll the pork in the sauce, coating well.
 Cover with clingfilm and place in the fridge to marinate for 1 hour.

-Meanwhile, cook the rice according to pack instructions.
+Meanwhile, cook the rice according to the instructions on the packet.
 Shred the remaining piece of ginger.
-Heat the sesame oil in a wok (or clean frying pan), and add the remaining soy sauce, along with the shredded ginger, garlic, chilli and for 3-4 minutes until the pak choi stems are just tender.
+Heat the sesame oil in a wok and add the remaining soy sauce, along with the shredded ginger, garlic and chilli.
+Add the pak choi stems for the last 3-4 minutes until just tender.

 Slice the pork and serve with the rice and pak choi, drizzling over any pan juices as a sauce.